imflash217/Project_Algorithms/README.md

 * **`Declaration`**: It makes a name known to the program.
 * **`Definition`** : It creates an associated entity.
 It provides name, type & storage and may also assign some initial value to the entity.
 * Any Declaration that has an initializer is a definition.
+* A Declaration can involve only a single base type.

 * **`extern`** :  To obtain a declaration that is not definition we use the keyword `extern`.
 	* An `extern` that has an initializer is a Definition.